 The European Commission CORDIS project has pioneered its cloud-based Airsensus software, which detects errors in invoices raised by many suppliers at different airports, typically weeks or months after a flight occurs.
 Surveys reveal that 40% of affected invoices cannot be verified but are paid if they are within about 5% of what’s expected.

 Duplicate invoicing is rarely evaluated.
-Using blockchain technology for transactions, Airsensus monitors charges and avoids overpayments.
+Using a blockchain technology company for such transactions, many companies reduce their surcharges.
+Airsensus, uses this technology to monitor charges and avoids overpayments.
 While the software was initially targeted at airlines, an association could host related services to the consolidated business aircraft market.

 This would further boost its competitiveness and reduce the time-consuming manual processes that so far have failed to resolve this problem.
 Additional details are available at cordis.europa.eu/article/id/430264-aircraft-direct-operating-costs-heading-into-a-smooth-and-rapid-descent.